 The Project for Community-Led Ger Area Upgrading in Ulaanbaatar City is the soft component of grant aid to enhance capacity of community to construct and maintenance middle or small seized infrastructure, such as community kindergarten and community center, through organization of community members.
 Women have shown active participation in either community meeting or labor work for construction of infrastructure.
-However only one of five representatives of committees composed of community members is selected among female participants in the five targeted communities.
+However only one of five representatives of communities.
 Therefore, the project encouraged community members to reconsider about the selection and encourage women's participation in decision making.
 Finally, the one seat was replaced from a man to a woman and the project has received two female community leaders among five.